-For the years ended December 31, 2023, 2022 and 2021, SEE recorded none, a net loss of \$31 million and a fair value gain of \$7 million, respectively, related to SEE Ventures equity investments.
+For the year ended December 31, 2022, Sealed Air recorded a net loss of \$31 million related to equity investments.
 The 2022 net loss on equity investments is comprised of a \$32 million impairment loss, partially offset by a \$1 million fair value gain.
-See Note 16, "Fair Value Measurements, Equity Investments and Other Financial Instruments," for further details.
+See Note 17, "Fair Value Measurements, Equity Investments and Other Financial Instruments," for further details.